 Stanley Park Train Location

-The Stanley Park miniature train is located on Pipeline Road in the middle of Stanley Park.
-Coming from West Georgia Street via the park entrance, take the second exit at the roundabout and the venue is just a little ways up on your right.
+Find the Stanley Park Miniature Railway on Pipeline Road in Stanley Park.
+Coming from West Georgia Street via the park entrance, take the second exit at the roundabout and the venue is just a little way up on your right.

 Stanley Park Train Schedule